 Security Disclosure Policy

-No active testing, automated scanning, exploitation, or validation of security weaknesses is performed without explicit permission from the system owner.
+No active testing, automated scanning, exploitation, or validation is performed without explicit permission from the system owner.

 Scope & Boundaries